Theriault Watches BRICS Currency with a Gold-Backed Edge: A New Power Play in Global Finance

 Theriault Watches BRICS Currency with a Gold-Backed New Power Play in Global Finance

 He sees it coming like an unavoidable force, and according to him, "It’s only a matter of time before BRICS gets their act together.
 And once they do, they’ll need a strong anchor to give their currency credibility—probably gold."
-For Theriault, gold’s recent price surge is more than a spike on the charts.
+For Theriault, gold’s recent price surge is more than a chart spike.
 It’s a signal, an economic whisper, that the game is changing.
-And in this new game, he’s betting on the tokenization of assets, the CeFi-to-DeFi shift, and how his art—like his 3D motion graphics pushing brand logos to a new billboard benchmark—are poised to ride the wave of a new financial order.
+And in this new game, he’s betting on the tokenization of assets, the CeFi-to-DeFi shift, and how his art—like his 3D motion graphics pushing brand logos to a new billboard benchmark-is poised to ride the wave of a new financial order.

 The BRICS Threat and Gold’s Role in the Big Leagues

 The BRICS nations aren’t playing a friendly match.
 They’re gearing up for a heavyweight bout with the U.S. dollar.
-The coalition of Brazil, Russia, India, China, and South Africa is well aware that challenging the dollar’s supremacy on the world stage isn’t going to be a walk in the park.
+The coalition of Brazil, Russia, India, China, and South Africa knows that challenging the dollar’s supremacy on the world stage isn’t a walk in the park.
 But here’s the kicker: they know that to win the trust of global markets, they’ll need more than economic heft.
 They’ll need hard assets.
 Enter gold.

 But this isn’t like the last gold bull market.
 Theriault has an eye for patterns and knows this time is different.
 "It’s not the average Joe buying up gold bars to protect against inflation," he says.
 "Those guys aren’t even in the market yet.
 And the mining companies?
 They haven’t caught fire either... yet."